mayra-palomares/demo-express/README.md

 ## Setup

 1. Install it locally using `npm install`
-2. Compile the project with `npm run tsc`
+2. Run the project with `npm run dev`
-3. Run the project with `npm start`